A. Examples and encouragement.

 e.
 Freely willing, imploring us with much urgency that we would receive the gift: Paul didn't have to beg for money from the Macedonian Christians (which he wouldn't have done anyway).
 Instead, they were begging him (imploring us) to receive the gift!

 i.
-Imploring us means that it was the Macedonians who were begging Paul for the privilege of giving, not Paul begging them for money.
+Imploring us means that it was the Macedonians who begged Paul for the privilege of giving, not Paul who begged them for money.

 ii.
 So, though the Macedonian Christians didn't have much to give, they really wanted to give.
 They saw it as a privilege to give.
 True Christian generosity can't be measured by how much one has to give.
 Often those who have less are more generous with what they have.